Pretro/Memory_game_2020/README.md

 * _Color Scheme_
     * The main color of the game is darkorange and antiquewhite for the text.
     * Red and yellow are for the button and card borders
+    * The game board consist on a 5 * 4 board.
+This might change depending of the device you are playing.

 * Typography
     * The **Arial, Helvetica, sans-serif** font is the main font used throughout the game.